Non-degree studies, Exchange Studies, Studies under the flexible study right agreement (JOO)

-No. While the Open University courses are open to everyone regardless of background, you have to be formally admitted on the course, because there is a limited number of student places.
+No. While Open University courses are open for everyone regardless of background, you have to be formally admitted on the course, because there is a limited number of student places.

-Since the cost of student administration must be equally distributed to all participants, we cannot accept ‘free riders’.
+Since the cost of student administration must be equally distributed between all participants, we cannot accept ‘free riders’.

 You can get a new password by e-mail by clicking on ‘With Aimo Service username and password’ and then on the link ‘Did you forget your password?’

-Check the course description to see that the registration period is still on.
+Check the course description to see if the registration period is still on.
 Refresh your browser by pressing the F5 key on your keyboard.

 Check that you have chosen all compulsory lecture and exercise groups.
 Try using a different browser or computer or updating your browser.
 If the problem persists, you can visit the Open University office to register.